 We make things.
 Things are good.

-Vermont Makers was founded in 2011, learn more about the past two+ exciting years in this graphic timeline
+Vermont Makers was founded in 2011, learn more about the first two+ exciting years in this graphic timeline

 Vermont Makers Founding Members and Core:

 Jenn Karson is a native Vermonter who makes art with a strong sense of place.
 She has performed on stage, in bars, basements, garages, and at the drive-in.
 She creates both indoor and outdoor installations for urban and rural places and exhibits in both galleries and nontraditional places of display.
 She is the founder of Vermont Makers.
 Trained as a classical singer and musician, she transitioned into sound work after releasing four original sound recordings with the alternative pop bands Zola Turn and Bad Ju Ju.
 She received an MFA in Design and Technology at the San Francisco Art Institute and a BA in Political and Environmental Sciences at the University of Vermont.

 As a producer and teacher Jenn and her partners initiated “Vermont Libraries and Makers Spark A Culture of Innovation” in 2014, producing 28 summer STEAM (Science, Technology, Engineering, Arts and Math) programs for 15 Vermont Libraries.
 Recently she took on teaching and administrative responsibilities with the University of Vermont’s College of Engineering and Mathematical Sciencesand the U of Vermont FabLab.
 Her artwork can be found at http://www.studiojuju.com/